Watching Sunrise From Inside a Volcanic Crater on Maui

 Camera: Bring a tripod if you have one.
 The pre-dawn and dawn light are extraordinary but require stable shots

 Haleakala is the reason Maui exists as a destination.
-The beaches are gorgeous, the Road to Hana is legendary, but this — standing above the clouds in the dark and watching the world light up — is the experience that stays.
+The beaches are gorgeous, the Road to Hana is legendary, but this — standing above the clouds in the dark and watching the world light up — is the experience that stays with you.